 Zu writes for both children and adults.
 A freelance writer, editor and writing instructor, she holds an MFA in Writing from Vermont College of Fine Arts, where she was awarded Harcourt's post-graduate semester in 2006.

-In addition to holding many school visits and workshops around the country, she is a founding member of WordSpring Creative Writing Conference in Northern California, now in it's sixth year.
+In addition to holding many school visits and workshops around the country, she is a founding member of WordSpring Creative Writing Conference in Northern California, now in its seventh year.

 Her speaking engagements include the Associated Writers Program's National Conferences in L.A., Chicago, Washington, D.C., Denver, Boston, and Seattle.
-ECCTYC in Anaheim, California, the Kansas State Department of Education Conference, the Oklahoma State Department of Education's Encyclomedia Conference, Vermont College of Fine Arts and WordSpring and Wordfire Creative Writing Conferences.
+ECCTYC in Anaheim, California, the Kansas State Department of Education Conference, the Oklahoma State Department of Education's Encyclomedia Conference, Vermont College of Fine Arts, North State Writers, WordSpring and Wordfire Creative Writing Conferences.

 Along with her novel The Lucky Place, her non-fiction books include Catherine the Great: Empress of Russia, and Stranger in His Own Land: A Japanese American in World War II.

 A former Senior Editor at the art and travel magazine Expressions, Zu has developed poems, scripts, a long running, popular series of short stories, a play and numerous features articles and photos for various newspapers and magazines, having written for ALAN Review, Yoga Journal, Flyfishing, Fine Homebuilding, Harper's, Ladies Circle, Country Living and The National Inquirer, among others.
 Her essay "Long Road Home" is upcoming from Fulcrum Press.